Overview

 The Neurodevelopmental team is a group of healthcare professionals who specialise in neurodivergence.
 Neurodivergence is the term for when someone’s brain processes, learns, and/or behaves differently from what is considered “typical”.
 People are considered to be neurodevelopmentally different if they are diagnosed with Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), among other conditions.
 This team is a sub-team of the generic outpatient team and undertake the assessment and diagnosis of children and young people referred to CAMHS outpatients due to concerns about neurodivergence.
 Referrals are via the GP to the Generic Outpatient team.
 The team will gather and review information to decide if the neurodevelopmental assessment pathway is the right route to get support based in the information.

 The Crisis Resolution and Home Treatment team provides rapid assessment and management of mental health crisis for children and young people (0-18 years) presenting in Leicester, Leicestershire and Rutland.
 The aim of the team is to provide an urgent mental health response for young people experiencing an acute crisis: e.g severe deteriorating mental illness, severe behavioural problems, self-harm or any other form of escalating risk where, without such intervention, hospital admission or health related residential placement would be required.
 Once a referral is received, the team aims to make telephone contact with a family within two hours and to assess the child or young person within 24 hours, providing the young person is medically fit (any form of medical intervention required e.g. following overdose or self-harm would take priority).
 The service operates 365 days per year between 08.00hr – 22.00hr seven days per week for crisis assessments.
-After this time, telephone support is via the CAP number – 0808 8003302.
+After this time, telephone support is via the NHS 111 number, choosing option 2 for mental health support.
 Out of hours urgent assessments take place at the Bradgate Unit Hub or by the All Age Mental Health Triage and Liaison Team based at LRI, supported by the CAMHS On Call Consultant as required.

 As part of the crisis management, the child/ young person and family may be offered a short-term Intensive Home Treatment Service for up to six weeks.
 The Intensive Home Treatment service will be available 08:00hr – 20:00hr 7 days a week, 365 days a year.
 The aim of the service will be to achieve and sustain recovery from crisis in the community setting.
 It will also link with other services to ensure smooth transition of care to appropriate Community Service for ongoing work/ support where indicated.